 Here's 3 ways to 'begin again'

-Over the past 18 months we have faced a lot of change, so if your world has suddenly got a lot busier and you are now having to split your time in many directions, take some time to adjust.
+We have faced a lot of change over the last few years, so if your world has suddenly got a lot busier and you are now having to split your time in many directions, take some time to adjust.
 It's ok to take things gradually and not expect too much of yourself in this transitional phase!